appsinvellum/ptolemy/notes.md

 ## Verification of the edition ##

-- check spatial consistency of provinces.
-Generate voronoi tessellations?
+- √ check spatial consistency of provinces.

 ## Analysis ##